pawelgrzybek/pawelgrzybek.com/content/posts/2025-03-11-decade-of-blogging/index.md

 For the exact same reason why [I ditched modern coding tools](/the-joy-of-learning-helix-and-probably-other-modal-terminal-based-editors/) that want to control my actions, for the same reason I feel more motivated than ever to keep on writing.
 I really don't want skills that I am proud of to diminish.
 Despite that, it all sounds like a big rant against AI tools, I'm not against them at all.
 I will continue using them for what they are good at, but I want my creative process to stay AI-free.

-## Social media
+## POSSE

+Social media channels are great for spreading the word about a new article.
+But where should we post these days?
 Twitter is over and shame on you if you still support Elon's "free-speech" farm.
-Luckily, we have a lot of better alternatives.
-[Mastodon](https://mastodon.social/@pawelgrzybek) is what I use the most nowadays for a chit-chat with the rest of the IndieWeb folks.
-[Bluesky](https://bsky.app/profile/pawelgrzybek.com) is another popular alternative, but because of some funding decisions the company made, I wouldn't be so sure about the ethical future of this platform.
+Luckily, we have many better alternatives.
+[Mastodon](https://mastodon.social/@pawelgrzybek) is what I use most nowadays for a chit-chat with the rest of the IndieWeb folks.
+[Bluesky](https://bsky.app/profile/pawelgrzybek.com) is another popular alternative, but due to some funding decisions the company made, I wouldn't be so sure about the ethical future of this platform.
+Social media comes and goes, so it is impossible to pick the one.

-My absolutely favourite "social" place to be on, and the one I am absolutely sure about its future, is the Web.
+My absolute favourite 'social' place to be, and the one I am most confident about regarding its future, is the Web.
 I want my social media profile to be this very website, and a meticulously crafted list of RSS channels to be my feed.
-I will continue publishing here as the canonical place for things I want people to read and pictures to be seen.
+I will continue publishing here as the canonical place for things I want people to read and syndicate wherever I feel appropriate.
+[Publish (on your) Own Site, Syndicate Elsewhere](https://indieweb.org/POSSE) is what I believe in and what I will continue to do as I have been doing for the past few years.